-- 1. Create an active dashboard in Document mode, or open an existing dashboard, and bind at least two active prompts to fields. - 2.
-Right-click the active dashboard prompt that you want to configure, and click Properties.

-3. Click Cascades.
+- 1. Create an active dashboard in Document mode, or open an existing dashboard, and bind at least two active prompts to fields. - Right-click the active dashboard prompt that you want to configure, and click Properties.
+The active dashboard properties dialog box opens. - 3.
+Click Cascades.